This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need blood tests.
 You may also need imaging tests, such as an ultrasound, CT scan, or MRI.
 Imaging tests help your healthcare provider see your ovaries and the organs around them.
 They may also help your healthcare provider see if your ovaries or nearby organs have health problems like cancer.
 Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.

 The night before your surgery:

-- Your caregiver may ask you to drink a special liquid or a powder that is mixed with liquid.
+- Your healthcare provider may ask you to drink a special liquid or a powder that is mixed with liquid.
 This drink is called a bowel preparation and will cause you to empty your bowels.
-Ask your caregiver if you need a bowel preparation.
+Ask your healthcare provider if you need a bowel preparation.